 Some of those precedents have resulted in the resolutions of Coprocom being nullified.

-An administrative appeal before Coprocom is generally resolved within one month.
-The judicial review does not have a clear time frame, and it may take between six months and two years.
+An administrative appeal before Coprocom is generally resolved in a period of 15 business days.
+The judicial review does not have a clear timeframe, and it may take between one to three years.

 In theory, third parties cannot appeal a clearance decision.
 However, there may be exceptions to this rule, if it is demonstrated that the appellant may legitimately do so, and for that purpose the appellant will need to demonstrate that it has a direct interest and was affected directly by the resolution.
 There are no precedents regarding this matter.

-A draft of the Regulations to the ASCA is currently under discussion.
-These regulations will introduce relevant criteria regarding the application and interpretation of the ASCA and the Competition Act.
+Executive Decree 43305 setting out the Regulations to Law No 9736, the "Act to Strengthen the Competition Authorities" was enacted on 29 October 2021.
+These Regulations introduce relevant criteria regarding the application and interpretation of the ASCA and the Competition Act.

-Recent enforcement records show that there have been three concentrations rejected, there have been fines imposed due to failure to notify, and there are currently some transactions which are being investigated.
-So far, there are no precedents of sanctions imposed for failure to notify foreign-to-foreign transactions.
+Recent enforcement records show that three concentrations have been rejected.
+There have also been fines imposed due to failure to notify (the latest one being in 2022).
+These were related to transactions that did not pose a significant anti-competitive effect, so no divestment was ordered.
+Some transactions are currently being investigated.
+So far, there are no precedents of sanctions being imposed for failure to notify foreign-to-foreign transactions.

-The main concern or what seems to be the most significant issue on which Coprocom focuses is the establishment or strengthening of a dominant position in the market.
-Market share is a relevant factor which is considered in this analysis, however, the access or establishment of specific advantages that could lead to market foreclosure has also been considered in the past.
+The main concern, or what seems to be the most significant issue on which Coprocom focuses, is the establishment or strengthening of a dominant position in the market.
+Market share is a relevant factor that is considered in this analysis; however, the access to or establishment of specific advantages that could lead to market foreclosure have also been considered in the past.